0xPolygonMiden/miden-node/docs/src/developer/contributing.md

 We want to make contributing to this project as easy and transparent as possible.

-&nbsp;

 ## Before you begin..

 Start by commenting your interest in the issue you want to address - this let's us assign the issue to you and prevents multipe people from repeating the same work.
 This also lets us add any additional information or context you may need.

 We use the `next` branch as our active development branch.
-This means your work should fork off this branch (and not `main`).
+This means your work should fork off the `next` branch (and not `main`).

+### Typos and low-effort contributions

+We don't accept PRs for typo fixes as these are often scanned for AI "contributors".
+If you find typos please open an issue instead.

 ## Commits